social-navigation-group/sbpd-dataset-pipeline/anonymization-bag/README.md

 The codes in this folder are for filtering topics and anonymization on bag files for most likely FPV videos.
 There are two types of anonymization provided: **detection-based** bbox blurring anonymization and **instance segmentation-based** masking anonymization.
 BEV videos should work too, but it is recommended to extract them from the bag files first and use the anonymization tool [here](https://github.com/social-navigation-group/sbpd-dataset-pipeline/tree/main/anonymization) to perform anonymization, because instance segmentation-based anonymization is not useful for BEV videos.

 Once everything is configured, only a single `./run_filter.sh` is needed to process all the bag files in a given directory.
-Note that instance segmentation-based blurring takes a long time to complete.
+The script will anonymize your video.
+However, to maximize the values of the anonymized videos, we will also run 2D bounding box tracking and skeleton keypoint detection on your video.
+So it may take a long time to finish processing the videos...

 This script will **reursively** search for all the bag files (that do not end with '_filtered' or '_merged') inside a given directory and perform topic filtering and anonymization.
 For each bag file named `<bag-name>`, the script will generate on its base path a `<bag-name>_filtered` with intermediate bag files, extracted FPV videos `<fpv-name>`, and the corresponding anonymized `<fpv-name>_processed` for each image topic in the original bag file.
 It will also generate a `<bag-name>_merged` with the finalized bag files.
+Please share the `<bag-name>_merged` bag files with us.
+If you run into disk space problems, feel free to delete `<bag-name>_filtered` when you are finished.

 ## Dependencies
 Make sure you have ROS2 and CUDA installed.
 If not, you can use Docker to install.